thoughtspile/awesome-tiny-js/README.md

 - [@tinkoff/utils](https://github.com/Tinkoff/utils.js) — 173 helpers, 1 import per helper.
 Conservative browser target.
 - [@fxts/core](https://github.com/marpple/FxTS) — 96 tree-shakable helpers.
 Lazy evaluation support.

+Honorable mention: [underscore,](https://github.com/jashkenas/underscore) outshined by lodash by chance, contains many sub-1Kb helpers.
+It does not tree-shake as well as the libraries above due to codebase structure.

 Note: lodash itself is not tree-shakable, but has made many attempts at modulaity with `lodash.method` packages, imports from `lodash/method`, and `lodash-es`, none of which work well in practice.
 But yes, lodash does handle some corner cases.

 Also note that much of the original lodash functionality comes built-in with modern ES.
 Prefer native versions over libraries as your browser target allows.